yamunariver/Az104/README.md

+## You need to generate the shared access signature (SAS) token required to authorize a request to a resource.

+Which two parameters are required for the SAS token?
+Each correct answer presents part of the solution

+Select all answers that apply.

+` `

+`SignedIP (sip)`

+`SignedResourceTypes (srt)`

+`SignedServices (ss) `

+`SignedStart (st)`

+`SignedServices (ss) is required to refer blobs, queues, tables, and files.
+SignedResourceTypes (srt) is required to refer services, containers, or objects.
+SignedStart (st) is an optional parameter that refers to the time when the SAS becomes valid.
+If unmentioned, the start time is assumed to be the time when the storage service receives the request.
+SignedIP (sip) is an optional parameter that refers to the range of IP addresses from which to accept requests.`

 ## You have two Azure subscriptions named Sub1 and Sub2.

 Sub1 contains a virtual network named VNet1 and a VPN gateway.
 Sub2 contains a virtual network named VNet2.